 - Scroll by page: Option/Alt + Up/Down Arrow

-- Scroll to bottom of page: Command + Down Arrow
+- Scroll to the bottom of the page: Command + Down Arrow

-- Scroll to top of page: Command + Up Arrow
+- Scroll to the top of the page: Command + Up Arrow

 - Search page/text: Command + F